Grief & Loss Therapy In San Antonio For Deep Thinkers

 Grief Beyond Death

-But grief isn’t always about death.
 Sometimes it’s about bonds that never formed the way you longed for, the childhood you needed but didn’t get, a relationship that ended without closure, the dream you built your life around that dissolved, or even the body you once trusted but no longer can.

-These forms of grief can be just as consuming, even when the world doesn’t recognize them.
 Whether it’s the heartbreak of losing someone or the ache of a dream that never lived, grief is about attachment.
-It’s about an attachment break, and that break reverberates through your relationships, your nervous system, and your sense of self.

-When Grief Leaves You Changed
+When Grief Changes You

-Grief doesn’t arrive politely.
 It barges in, rewrites the rules, and leaves you standing in a life you hardly recognize.

-It isn’t just about death.
 Grief can come from losing someone, but also from endings that blindsided you, the parts of yourself you had to leave behind, or changes that shook the life you once trusted.

 It doesn’t follow rules or keep a schedule.
 It reshapes you without asking permission.